Directed closure measures for networks with reciprocity: Conclusions

 \section{Conclusions}

-We initiate the study of directed triangles in massive networks, by defining the set of directed closure measures.
-These quantities reveal a surprising amount of information about digraphs.
-He observe heterogeneity in closure rates of different wedges, strong effect of reciprocity in closure rates, the power of transitivity in the structure of triangles.
-Our results also show that these observations cannot be explained merely by randomness or reciprocity.
-We hope that this paper leads the way in deeper studies into digraphs, and also convinces the data mining and social networks community that direction cannot be ignored.
-The fast estimation results show that the measures can be computed in a scalable manner.
+We perform a detailed study of directed triangles in massive networks, by defining the set of directed closure measures.
+These quantities reveal a surprising amount of information about directed graphs.
+We observe heterogeneity in closure rates of different wedges, the impact of reciprocity on closure rates, and the power of transitivity in the structure of triangles.
+We mathematically and empirically justify the statistical significance of these measures on real networks.
+We argue that is of great interest to design network models that recreate the directed closure patterns of real-world networks.